andro951/WeaponEnchantments/Readme.md

     *100% of item experience converted to Essence when offering items.

 ### Leveling items up
-If you need to accelerate an item's growth, you add XP to it.
+If you need to accelerate an item's growth, you can add XP to it from essence.
-* Automatically
+* Level Up button
     1. Place your item in the *Item* slot.
     2. Click on the "Level Up" button.
     3. Enough essence is used to level your item up *once*.
+        > Nothing happens if not enough.
+Uses lower tier essence first.
+Favorited essence is ignored if possible.
 * Using a specific essence
     1. Place your item in the *Item* slot.
     2. Locate the essence you want to use.
     3. Click on the XP button below it.
     4. One of that essence is consumed to add its XP value to your item.

 ### Enchanting items
-If you have enchantments and an item with enough level that you wish to upgrade, you enchant it.
+If you have enchantments and an item with enough level that you wish to upgrade, you can enchant it.
 1. Place the item you wish to modify on the *Item* slot.
+    > Far left top row, or shift left click from your inventory.
 2. Add (or remove) the enchantments you wish to add (or remove) on to the the *Enchantments* slots.
+    > All other top row slots, far right is the Utility only slot.
+Can also be shift clicked to move.
 3. Add (or remove) the utility enchantment you wish to add (or remove) on the *Utility* slot.
+    < Shift clicking a utility enchantment will put it in the utility slot first if empty.

 ![Tooltip](GithubSprites/EnchantingTableUI.png)
-> Some enchantments are **Utility** enchantments.
-The far right enchantment slot is the **Utility** slot.
-Only **Utility** enchantments can go here.

 ### Offering items
 If you have an item that is currently useless to you, you offer it.
-0. NOTE: you will lose the item in exchange of essence, and a mix of iron, silver and gold.
+0. NOTE: you will lose the item in exchange of essence, and a mix of ores up to chlorophyte depending on your game progress. (configurable)
 1. Place the item you want to offer on the item slot.
 2. Press the offer button.
 3. Carefully read the warning.
 4. Confirm the offering.
-5. Profit!
+5. Items spawned into your inventory.
+    > Config option available to offer all of the same item from your inventory.
+(Ignores enchanted items)

 ### Syphoning an item
 If you have a level 40 item (maximum level) and you want to extract leftover experience from it, you syphon it.
 1. Place the item you wish to syphon on the *Item* slot.
 2. Click the syphon button.
 3. Profit!

 ### Infusion
 Infusion allows you to consume high rarity items to upgrade the damage of low rarity weapons.
 > For example, if you like Veilthorn more than your newer/stronger weapon, just infuse the new weapon into Veilthorn to upgrade it's damage instead of switching.